dgovil/PythonForMayaSamples/README.md

 ## Tools That Will Be Used

-For the course we will use the following
+For the course we will use the following tools

 * **Maya 2017**